bogdan7978/Web-Development/notes_and_cheatsheet.md

 `let randomNum = 23;` - **It can be reassigned**\
 `const name = 'George'` - **Cannot be assigned**\

-> If a variable is defined inside a function it becomes a local variable and cannot be used outside the function
+> If a variable is defined inside a function it becomes a local variable and cannot be used outside the function, unsless it's made into a closure (see below)

 ### Objects
 - Defined using braces `{}`